Shandin17/fastify-pg-template/README.md

-Switch between the different branches to choose the template that best suits your needs.
+_Switch between different branches to choose the template that best suits your needs._

 Template of the `Fastify` pure javascript project with `Postgres` and schema migrations